 White Blood Cell Count (WBC)

-As part of a complete blood count (CBC), when you have a routine health examination; when you have any number of signs and symptoms that may be related to a condition affecting WBCs such as infection, inflammation, or cancer; when you have a condition or are receiving treatment that is known to affect WBCs
+As part of a complete blood count (CBC), when you have a routine health examination; when you have signs and symptoms that may be related to a condition affecting the number of WBCs; when you have a condition or are receiving treatment that is known to affect WBCs

-A blood sample drawn from a vein in your arm or by a fingerstick (children and adults) or heelstick (newborns)
+A blood sample drawn from a vein or by a fingerstick (children and adults) or heelstick (newborns)

 White blood cells, also called leukocytes, are cells that exist in the blood, the lymphatic system, and tissues and are an important part of the body's defense system.
-They help protect against infections and also have a role in inflammation, allergic responses, and protecting against cancer.
-The white blood cell (WBC) count totals the number of white blood cells in a person's sample of blood.
-It is one test among several that is included in a complete blood count (CBC), which is often used in the general evaluation of a person's health.
+They help protect against infections and also have a role in inflammation, and allergic reactions.
+The white blood cell (WBC) count totals the number of white blood cells in a sample of your blood.
+It is one test among several that is included in a complete blood count (CBC), which is often used in the general evaluation of your health.

-Three types of WBCs are referred to as "granulocytes" because of the granules present in their cytoplasm.
+- Three types of WBCs are referred to as "granulocytes" because of the granules present in their cytoplasm.
 These granules release chemicals and other substances as part of the immune response.
-Granulocytes include neutrophils, which normally make up the largest number of circulating WBCs, eosinophils, and basophils.
-The other two types of WBCs are monocytes and lymphocytes.
-Lymphocytes are further divided into three subtypes: B lymphocytes that produce antibodies (also known as immunoglobulins), T lymphocytes, and natural killer cells (NK cells).
+Granulocytes include:

 When there is an infection or an inflammatory process somewhere in the body, the bone marrow produces more WBCs, releasing them into the blood, and through a complex process, they move to the site of infection or inflammation.
 As the condition resolves, the production of WBCs by the bone marrow subsides and the number of WBCs drops to normal levels again.

 In addition to infections and inflammation, there are a number of conditions that can affect the production of WBCs by the bone marrow or the survival of WBCs in the blood, such as cancer or an immune disorder, resulting in either increased or decreased numbers of WBCs in the blood.
-The WBC count, along with the other components of the CBC, alerts a health practitioner to possible health issues.
-Results are often interpreted in conjunction with additional tests such as a WBC differential and a blood smear review.
-A differential may inform the health practitioner as to which type of WBC may be low or high, and a blood smear can reveal the presence of abnormal and/or immature populations of WBCs.
+The WBC count, along with the other components of the CBC, alerts a healthcare practitioner to possible health issues.
+Results are often interpreted in conjunction with additional tests, such as a WBC differential and a blood smear review.
+A differential may provide information on which type of WBC may be low or high, and a blood smear may show the presence of abnormal and/or immature WBCs.

-If results indicate a problem, a wide variety of other tests maybe performed in order to help determine the cause.
-A health practitioner will typically consider an individual's signs and symptoms, medical history, and results of a physical examination to decide what other tests may be necessary.
+If results indicate a problem, a wide variety of other tests can be performed to help determine the cause.
+A healthcare practitioner will typically consider an individual's signs and symptoms, medical history, and results of a physical examination to decide what other tests may be necessary.
 For example, as needed, a bone marrow biopsy will be performed to evaluate the bone marrow status.